Peace and Truce of God: The Cult of Saints and the Importance of Relics

+Normandy

+In the Duchy of Normandy it was initially decided that the peace was unnecessary due to the good order guaranteed by the Duke.

+After the Battle of Val-ès-Dunes in 1047, there was still strong opposition to William among the Norman nobles, but they were forced to declare a Truce of God at a church council. in Caen in October.
+This truce, backed by the full endorsement of the Church, stated that private wars or vendettas were prohibited from Wednesday evening to Monday morning.
+The truce exempted the Duke of Normandy and the King of France.
+This attempt was unsuccessful.

 Truce of God

-The Truce of God or Treuga Dei had its origin in Normandy in the city of Caen.
-It dates from the eleventh century.
+The Truce of God or Tregua Dei had its origin in the eleventh century.
 Proclaimed in 1027 at the Council of Toulouges, the bishops attempted to limit the days of the week and times of year that the nobility engaged in violence.

 While the Truce of God is a temporary suspension of hostilities, as opposed to the Peace of God, the scope of the truce of God is broader.
 The Truce of God prohibited fighting on Sundays and Feria (feast days when people did not have to work).
 It was the sanctification of Sunday that led to the Truce of God, because it had always been agreed not to fight on that day and to suspend disputes in the courts.

 It confirmed permanent peace for all churches and their grounds, the monks, clerks and chattels; all women, pilgrims, merchants and their servants, cattle and horses; and men at work in the fields.
 For all others peace was required throughout Advent, the season of Lent, and from the beginning of the Rogation days until eight days after Pentecost.
 This prohibition was later extended to certain days of the week, namely Thursday, commemorating the Ascension, Friday, the day of the Passion, and Saturday, the day of the Resurrection (Council 1041).
 In the middle of the twelfth century, the number of days prescribed was extended until there were about eighty days left for fighting.

 The Truce soon spread from France to Italy and Germany; the 1179 Third Council of the Lateran extended the institution to the whole Church by Canon xxi, "De treugis servandis", which was inserted in the collection of canon law, Decretal of Gregory IX, I, tit., "De treuga et pace".
 Aquinas challenged the Truce, holding that it was lawful to wage war to safeguard the commonwealth on holy days and feast days.